rudeog/stochas_open/README.md

 # Stochas
 PLEASE NOTE!!!!
-The Stochas canonical repo will be moving to https://github.com/surge-synthesizer/stochas and will be housed there for the future.
+The Stochas canonical repo has moved to https://github.com/surge-synthesizer/stochas and will be housed there for the future.
+Please fork from there, and open any issues over there.

 ## History
 Stochas was originally developed as closed-source software back in 2016 and was made available for sale by Audio Vitamins.